ppy/osu-wiki/wiki/Tournaments/HOT/1/en.md

 ### Stage details

-1. **Qualifiers** will consist of 4 Hidden and 2 Hidden+DoubleTime mappool.
+1. **Qualifiers** will consist of 4 Hidden and 2 Hidden+Double Time mappool.
 The top 32 teams by qualifiers seeding will make it to the knockout stage.
 2. **Round of 32 and Round of 16** will consist of 8 HD/3 HDDT/3 TB mappool and will be a Best-of-9 (First to 5 points).
-3. **Quarterfinals and Semifinals** will consist of 10 Hidden, 4 Hidden+Doubletime, 3 Tiebreaker mappool and will be a Best-of-11 (First to 6 points).
+3. **Quarterfinals and Semifinals** will consist of 10 Hidden, 4 Hidden+Double Time, 3 Tiebreaker mappool and will be a Best-of-11 (First to 6 points).
-4. **Finals and Grand Finals** will consist of 12 Hidden, 5 Hidden+DoubleTime, and 3 Tiebreaker mappool and will be a Best-of-13 (First to 7 points).
+4. **Finals and Grand Finals** will consist of 12 Hidden, 5 Hidden+Double Time, and 3 Tiebreaker mappool and will be a Best-of-13 (First to 7 points).
 5. There are no bans during the Qualifiers, but **one ban** is permitted starting from the Round of 32.

 ### Qualifiers rules